MhmRhm/concurrency-recipes/README.md

 Before continuing, note that this template uses CMake's FetchContent and vcpkg to manage dependencies.
 For large repositories such as Boost, the setup process may take some time, but you'll get library versions that are often many releases ahead of what system package managers provide.
+If the vcpkg build cache becomes too large, you can free up space by removing the `buildtrees` and `downloads` directories in your vcpkg installation.

 Generating test coverage reports requires debug symbols, so coverage targets won't build for Release configurations.